isovector/draconian-results/pho.md

 EPA order on masks in public indoor settings
 ------------------------------------------------------

-As outlined in the [EPA mask mandate order], masks are required for everyone in many public indoor settings.
+Masks are required for everyone in many public indoor settings, as outlined in the [EPA mask mandate order].
 A face shield is not a substitute for a mask as it has an opening below the mouth.

 There are exemptions for: